The 6 Best XLR Cables (2024) for Sound Quality

 XLR cables are one of the most common types of cables when it comes to both studio and live performances.
 Many electric instruments still rely on classic line in/out cables, but XLR cables can be a much better solution, especially if there’s a long way from an instrument to a mixing table or other device.
-On the other side, microphones predominantly use these types for decades.
+On the other side, microphones predominantly used these types for decades.

-The 6 Best XLR Cables – Summary
+The 6 Best XLR Cables (2024)

-1) Mogami Silver Series XLR Microphone Cable
+1. Mogami Gold Series XLR Cable

-If you’re looking for a quality cable with an attractive price, this one is a great choice.
+If you’re looking for a quality cable at an attractive price, this one is a great choice.
 Mogami is a well-known name in the audio industry.
 For several decades, it has been a synonym for quality products.

 Nowadays, it offers three series of XLR cables – Silver, Gold, and Platinum.
 We’re recommending the mid-level option in this case.
 However, even their most basic cable keeps a high level of quality and durability.

-2) AmazonBasics XLR Male to Female Microphone Cable
+2. AmazonBasics XLR Cable

 Among cheap XLR cables, this is a decent choice.
 This cable is cheap, but it actually has some quality to offer.

-The first thing that you’ll notice on this cable is metal housings of connectors, which ensures good protection.
-Also, you can count on a quite decent copper spiral shielding, which keeps this cable pretty quiet.
+The first thing that you’ll notice on this cable is the metal housings of connectors, which ensures good protection.
+Also, you can count on quite decent copper spiral shielding which keeps this cable pretty quiet.

-3) Audio-Technica AT8314 XLR Cable
+3. Audio-Technica AT8314-50 XLR Cable

 This one is a mid-range product when it comes to price.
 It offers good overall quality and some of the company’s unique design solutions.
 The first thing you’ll notice is the quality of XLR connectors.

-4) LyxPro Balanced XLR Cable
+4. LyxPro Balanced XLR Cable (20 ft)

-5) Your Cable Store 10 Foot XLR
+5. Your Cable Store (10ft) XLR

 This is a very affordable XLR cable.
 The sound quality is good.
 Also, you can use it without any worries for live performances, considering metal housings.

-6) Planet Waves Classic Series XLR Microphone Cable
+6. Planet Waves Classic Series XLR (25ft)